storyagent123/Comparison-of-storytelling-video-results/demo/readme.md

 Loopy speaks.

 ##### Story6:
-Eddy is in a house, there is a big bookshelf behind eddy, Eddy speaks to a can linked to a string;
+Eddy is in a house, there is a big bookshelf behind Eddy, Eddy speaks to a can linked to a string;

-Crong and pororo are in a house, Pororo holds a can linked to a string, Pororo pulls the can to crong;
+Crong and Pororo are in a house, Pororo holds a can linked to a string, Pororo pulls the can to crong;

 Crong speaks to the can;